aritraya/MicroGenesis/docs/REFACTORING_SUMMARY.md

    - Add validation for configuration values
    - Consider adding a configuration UI for easier management
    - Implement more sophisticated environment variable mapping

+## Benefits of the New Structure

+### Improved Organization
+- **Better Separation of Concerns**: Clear distinction between core functionality, generators, and templates
+- **Logical Component Grouping**: Templates organized by framework, language, and component type
+- **Scalability**: Structure that makes it easier to add new generators and template types

+### Enhanced Maintainability
+- **Simplified Navigation**: Easier to find relevant code and templates
+- **Cleaner Import Paths**: More intuitive import structure
+- **Better Documentation**: Improved organization makes the project easier to document

+### Developer Experience
+- **Onboarding Improvement**: New structure is more intuitive for new developers
+- **Focused Development**: Can work on specific areas without navigating complex directory trees